Graph Explorer

 - Backend enforces permission levels per node type (e.g., editing a Circle requires NAVIGATOR, editing a Member requires FOUNDER)

 Editing is opt-in per surface.
 All other graph views (dashboard, profile, mini widgets) remain read-only.
-For the full permission model and architecture, see the Graph Editing System architecture doc.
+The full permission model and architecture are maintained in the engineering repo at docs/architecture/GRAPH_EDITING_SYSTEM.md.

 Where Graph Context Shows Up Elsewhere